Kinvey/swift-sdk/KinveyKit/Documents/guides/using-coredata-guide/ios-coredata-guide-template.md

                 self.ingredients = [NSMutableOrderedSet orderedSet];
             } else {
                 self.ingredients = [NSMutableOrderedSet orderedSetWithArray:objectsOrNil];
                 // the ordering will be in the array order, which is the same as we saved it in.
-This would be a good place to sort them, if necessary.
+This would be a good place to sort them differently, if necessary.
             }
         } withProgressBlock:nil];
     }

 #### Deletes
-Just like load and save, delete operations need to be applied to each collection, individually.
-For a nil-ing delete the relationship field can just be set to an empty array, but to cascade a delete, we can do something similar to save.
+Just like load and save, delete operations need to be applied to each collection individually.
+For a nil-ing delete the relationship field can just be set to an empty array, but to cascade a delete, we can do something similar to save: deleting the child objects and then deleting the parent.

 This method will delete the related ingredients first and then delete the recipe object.